Graeme Reichman: VFL career

 He made his senior debut in the 1973 season and appeared in the first ten games of the year, as a 21-year-old.
 Only once did he finish in a losing side and Collingwood went on to claim the minor premiership, however Reichman missed the latter half of the season through injury and returned to Mortlake.

 Country football

 Reichman won another Maskell Medal in 1976 and in the early 1980s played with the Hamilton Imperials in the Western Border Football League.
 He was a member of Hamilton's 1980 premiership team and won the league's 'best and fairest' award in 1982.

 Reichman was still playing football while he was into his late forties.
 He was a football nomad that played for various clubs within the Western district of Victoria.

 Death

-In 2001, a week after his 50th birthday, Reichman committed suicide at his home in West Warrnambool.
-The body of his 25 year old wife Emma was also found in the house and firearms were confiscated by police.
+In 2001, a week after his 50th birthday, he committed suicide at his home in West Warrnambool.
+The body of his 25 year old wife was found in the house, and firearms were retrieved by police.

+Graeme's young wife was the victim of years of abuse by the hand of the ex-Collingwood winger.

+He killed her before turning the gun on himself.